jamespacileo/prompt-manager/project_documentation.md

 import { z } from 'zod';
 import { PromptFileSystem } from './promptFileSystem';
 import { jsonSchemaToZod } from './utils/jsonSchemaToZod';
+import { incrementVersion, compareVersions } from './utils/versionUtils';

+// Declare fileSystem variable let fileSystem: PromptFileSystem;

+// Initialize fileSystem in an async function async function initializeFileSystem() {
-// Create a singleton instance of PromptFileSystem const fileSystem = await PromptFileSystem.getInstance();
+  fileSystem = await PromptFileSystem.getInstance();
+}

+// Call the initialization function initializeFileSystem().catch(error => {
+  console.error('Failed to initialize PromptFileSystem:', error);
+});

 /**
  * Represents a single prompt model with all its properties and methods.